Atlanta Domestic Violence Lawyer & Protective Orders

 To obtain a Family Violence Protective Order an application must be filed with the court.
 A citation will then be sent to the alleged perpetrator and a court hearing will be held.
 If the order is granted it can be effective for up to a year although if the threat of abuse still persists a court can extend the order.
 A GA temporary restraining order may also be requested for the time required to serve the citation to the abuser and hold a hearing.

 Family violence causes legal, physical, financial, and emotional complexities.
 Filing a Family Violence Protective Order in Georgia can relieve some of these problems.
-If you or other members of your family are victim to family violence please contact one of our domestic violence attorneys to assist you with protection from your abuser.
+If you or other members of your family are victim to family violence please contact one of our domestic violence attorneys in Atlanta to assist you with protection from your abuser.

 Please note that the above article may not have been written by an attorney, and should in no way be construed as legal advice particular to your situation.
 Contact one of our family law attorneys if you are dealing with an issue of domestic violence or feel you may need a family violence protective order.